 Ideal Implants are made from a series of implant shells, with two separate chambers that hold saline.
 These control the saline movement and support the implant edges to reduce folding and wrinkling.
 The Ideal Implant has also been designed to contour to the natural curve of the chest wall and has a similar feel as silicone gel.

 A breast augmentation with fat transplantation differs from other procedures because there are no actual implants.
 This procedure uses liposuction to extract excess fat from other parts of the body, which is then injected into the breasts.
 The result is a less-dramatic increase in breast size, yet with a natural look and feel.

 Since some of the fat may die from a lack of blood flow during the transplant, the end result of this type of breast augmentation may vary.
-Unlike an implant in which you know its exact size, breast volume from a fat transplant is more unpredictable, therefore, there is no certainty when it comes to the size, shape, appearance, symmetry of your breasts.
+Unlike an implant in which you know its exact size, breast volume from a fat transplant is more unpredictable; therefore, there is no certainty when it comes to the size, shape, appearance, or symmetry of your breasts.

-There is also a chance the fat may be reabsorbed by your body, resulting in a reduction in breast size over time as well as greater difficulty in detecting breast cancer.
+There is also a chance the fat may be reabsorbed by your body, resulting in a reduction in breast size over time, as well as greater difficulty in detecting breast cancer.

 PLACEMENT OF BREAST IMPLANTS

 Deciding where your breast implants will be placed is another important decision you will make with the guidance of your board certified plastic surgeon.
 The best placement depends on the size of the implants, your anatomy, and the desired results you hope to achieve.